The Season Rises: Christmas and New Year’s traditions

 • A massage pillow

 Nothing can be more relaxing and soothing for an aching back and neck of your father than a gentle and warm massage.
-This electrically heated massage pillow can be used at any time – while seating and watching TV or reading books and even sleeping and comes as a welcome relief from backaches, shoulder and neck pains and even pain from arthritis.
-A great relief for pains that comes with age.
+This electrically heated massage pillow can be used at any time – while sitting and watching TV or reading books and even sleeping and comes as a welcome relief from backaches, shoulder and neck pains, and even pain from arthritis.
+A great relief for pains that come with age.

 MS. SHEELA SEHARAWAT